Earmyas-Measho/termina-voice-support-for-windows/research-data/README.md

-# 🎤 VoiceCLI Study Research Data
+# VoiceCLI Study Raw Data

-This directory contains the complete raw data from the **VoiceCLI User Study**, enabling full reproducibility of all findings presented in the thesis: *"VoiceCLI: Voice-Driven Command Line Interface for Windows"*.
+This directory contains the raw data from the VoiceCLI user study, supporting the findings presented in the thesis.

-## 📊 Study Overview
+## 📊 Dataset Overview

 - **Study Type**: Controlled User Study
 - **Total Participants**: 25